colinxy/colinxy.github.io/about.md

 This is primarily my technical blog, but you will see some nontechnical ones under the label `random-thoughts`.

-I don't really like posting very personal things online.
+I don't really like posting personal things online.
 But if you want to know me, just send me an email.
 I will be more than happy to respond to it.